Forgiving When It Hurts

 Stop and think for a moment about what part of you gets offended.
 Your carnal attitude.
 It is self-centered and responds to certain experiences with hurt, anger, self-pity and other emotions.
 The emphasis is on yourself, protecting yourself because you don’t want to get hurt again, or avenging yourself for what they did to you, or even justifying your feelings of anger and resentment.
 It feels good when you protect or avenge yourself; it feels natural and right.

 Jesus taught that you should have a very different response, however.
 “You have heard that it was said, ‘Eye for eye, and tooth for tooth.’
-But I tell you, Do not resist an evil person.
-If someone strikes you on the right cheek, turn to him the other also” (Matt.
+But I tell you, do not resist an evil person.
+If anyone slaps you on the right cheek, turn to them the other cheek also” (Matt.
 5:38-39).
 The word translated “resist” means to stand against or in opposition to; to oppose or resist.
 It is a very active and forceful word.
 The phrase, “evil person,” refers to whatever evil causes pain or sorrow; actually, the word “person” is not in the Greek text.

 So Jesus’ teaching appears to mean that you should not protect yourself from whoever would try to harm you.
 The idea is not to allow only a second blow, then respond any way you want, any more than Jesus’ teaching about forgiving 77 times means to count a person’s offenses.
 The emphasis of Jesus’ teaching about turning the other cheek is on not protecting yourself.

 The issue of forgiveness is about how you respond to your own carnal attitudes.
 The issue is not the offender’s repentance or their punishment, rather it is how you respond.
 God requires you to forgive those who hurt you, whether they did it intentionally or unintentionally.
 Your worldly attitudes motivate you to respond with anger, hurt and other emotions.
 Forgiving others is an excellent way to crucify that kind of thinking.